 Types of Dinosaurs Found

 The types of dinosaurs of Antarctica include theropods, sauropods, and ornithopods.
-Theropods are carnivorous dinosaurs that include the famous Tyrannosaurus rex.
+Theropods are carnivorous dinosaurs including the famous Tyrannosaurus rex.
 Sauropods are large, long-necked herbivorous dinosaurs, such as the Diplodocus.
 Ornithopods are small, bipedal herbivorous dinosaurs, such as the Iguanodon.

 The fossils found in Antarctica are mostly fragmentary, so it is difficult to determine the exact species of dinosaurs that lived there.
 However, the fossils that have been found suggest that the dinosaurs that lived in Antarctica were similar to those found in other parts of the world.